Toll roads offer the option of a faster trip, and can be used in LA and Orange counties with a FasTrak® transponder.

-FasTrak is an electronic toll-collection system that allows drivers to drive through designated “FasTrak” only lanes without stopping.
-The toll is automatically deducted from a prepaid account using a transponder that is mounted on the inside of your windshield.
+FasTrak is an electronic toll-collection system that allows drivers to travel without stopping.
+Your toll is automatically deducted from a prepaid account using a transponder that is mounted on the inside of your windshield.

 The 91 Express Lanes

 The 91 Express Lanes is a 10-mile managed lane built in the median of State Route 91 (SR-91) between the Orange and Riverside County line and State Route 55 (Costa Mesa Freeway).